 For Trusted Application which creates new executable files while running, Application Whitelisting will notify for further actions as below:

-- Click on Trust this newly created file only to allow the current newly created executable file to be elevated to a Trusted Application so that it can be processed.
-However, the main trusted application will remain the same instead of elevating into a trusted installer.
+- Click on Trust this newly created file only to allow the current freshly created executable file to be elevated to a Trusted Application so that it can be processed.
+However, the main trusted application will remain the same instead of upgrading into a trusted installer.
 Therefore, you will still get prompts again if it creates any other new executable files.

 For trusted installers, it will not prompt you for any further actions to elevate the newly created executable files as it will all be automatically set as trusted applications.
-Therefore, trusted installers can run smoothly as per normal without any unneeded prompting.
+Therefore, trusted installers can run smoothly as per usual without any unneeded prompting.

 Follow these instructions to set the trust levels for your applications manually

 - Right-click on the executable file, point to Trust Level.
 In the menu displayed, the tick will indicate the trust level of the executable file.
 Select the desired trust level for the executable file.

 - Right-click on the executable file again, point to Trust Level.
 In the menu displayed, the tick will indicate the new trust level of the executable file.